-McSorley and Wallis [903] examine the possible totally magic labelings of a union of an odd number of triangles and determine the spectrum of possible values for the sum of the label on a vertex and the labels on its incident edges and the sum of an edge label and the labels of the endpoints of the edge for all known totally magic graphs.
+McSorley and Wallis [1042] examine the possible totally magic labelings of a union of an odd number of triangles and determine the spectrum of possible values for the sum of the label on a vertex and the labels on its incident edges and the sum of an edge label and the labels of the endpoints of the edge for all known totally magic graphs.

-Gray and MacDougall [507] define an order n sparse semi-magic square to be an $n \times n$ array containing the entries $1, 2, \ldots, m$ once (for some $m < n^2$), has its remaining entries equal to 0, and whose rows and columns have a constant sum of k.
-They prove some basic properties of such squares and provide constructions for several infinite families of squares, including squares of all orders $n \geq 3$.
+Gray and MacDougall [590] define an order n sparse semi-magic square to be an $n \times n$ array containing the entries $1, 2, \ldots, m$ once (for some $m < n^2$ ), has its remaining entries equal to 0, and whose rows and columns have a constant sum of k.
+They prove some basic properties of such squares and provide constructions for several infinite families of squares, including squares of all orders $n \ge 3$ .
 Moreover, they show how such arrays can be used to construct vertex-magic total labelings for certain families of graphs.

-In Tables 7, 8 and 9

-VMT means vertex-magic total labeling

-\mathbf{SVMT} means super vertex magic total

-TM means totally magic labeling.
+In Tables 8, 9 and 10, VMT means vertex-magic total labeling, SVMT means super vertex magic total, and TM means totally magic labeling.
 A question mark following an abbreviation indicates that the graph is conjectured to have the corresponding property.
 The table was prepared by Petr Kovář and Tereza Kovářová and updated by J. Gallian in 2007.

-${\bf Table~7:~Summary~of~Vertex\text{-}magic~Total~Labelings}$
+Table 8: Summary of Vertex-magic Total Labelings